AlexanderKaschta/webDAQ/README.md

 ## License

-This demo is licensed under term of the [MIT License agreement](LICENSE).
+This demo is licensed under terms of the [MIT License agreement](LICENSE).